laurencelundblade/QCBOR/README.md

 when an indefinite-length map or array arrives for decoding.

 QCBOR_DISABLE_UNCOMMON_TAGS disables the decoding of explicit tags for base 64, regex, UUID and MIME data.
-This just disabled the automatic recognition of these from a major type 6 tag.
+This just disables the automatic recognition of these from a major type 6 tag.

 QCBOR_DISABLE_EXP_AND_MANTISSA disables the decoding of decimal fractions and big floats.

+QCBOR_DISABLE_TAGS disables all decoding of CBOR tags.
+If the input has a single tag, the error is unrecoverable so it is suitable only for protocols that have no tags.
+"Borrowed" tag content formats (e.g. an epoch-based date without the tag number), can still be processed.

 See the discussion above on floating-point.